We have some Al Jazeera news here that we're going to share with you.

 Have you considered any of the real facts on the grave?

-You considered Roof, he may just be incompetent.
+He may just be incompetent.

 Well, anyway, over at PMSNBC, this did not sit well.

-So they called her in.
+So they call her in.

-They sent a subpoena out there, probably sent an armored car to go get her.
+They're probably sent an armored car to go get her.

 Bring her to the set for an interrogation, which happened on the Daily Rundown show today with F. Chuck Todd and Savannah Guthrie.